liquidprompt/liquidprompt/docs/theme/default.rst

    The current Red Hat Software Collections environment.
 See :attr:`LP_ENABLE_SCLS`.

+.. attribute:: LP_CONTAINER

+   The container status for the current shell.
+See :attr:`LP_ENABLE_CONTAINER`.

 .. attribute:: LP_VENV

    The current Python (or Conda) virtual environment.
 See